 Advocacy and Caring for Children (ACC), continues to do great work in funding grants through fundraising and donations from ACC members and supporters.
 ACC has granted $2,639,878 to the very needy in Western Washington over the course of it's century long history.

-During the fiscal year 2018-19, ACC's board awarded over $139,000 in grants to nineteen agencies in Western Washington. ● ACC recognizes that well-supported families, women, and children are crucial for healthy communities. ● ACC has supported 38 organizations with $1.5 million in just the last decade, and more over the course of its century-long history. ● Total served by category 2018-19:
+During the fiscal year 2018-19, ACC's board awarded over $139,000 in grants to nineteen agencies in Western Washington. ● ACC recognizes that well-supported families, women, and children are crucial for healthy communities. ● ACC has supported 38 organizations with $1.5 million in just the last decade, and almost 3 million in under 20 years. ● Total served by category 2018-19: